isaumya/wp-server-stats/readme.txt

 = 1.5.0, 1.5.1, 1.5.2, December 14 & 15, 2016 =

 * Permanently fixed the welcome notice keep showing issue for good.
-Now no matter what kind of server you are installing this plugin and what kind of cache architechture it has, once you dismiss the welcome notice, it will never show up again unless you delete and reinstall the plugin.
+Now no matter what kind of server you are installing this plugin and what kind of cache architecture it has, once you dismiss the welcome notice, it will never show up again unless you delete and reinstall the plugin.

 = 1.4.9, December 2, 2016 =